Test and Trace support payment

 - you've been told to stay at home and self-isolate by NHS Test and Trace, either because you've tested positive for coronavirus or have recently been in close contact with someone who has tested positive

 - you're employed or self-employed and are unable to work from home and will lose income as a result.

 Apply for Test and Trace support payment

 Eligible South Holland residents can apply online for the £500 Test and Trace support payment if you've been told to self-isolate on or after 28 September 2020.
-If eligible, you can submit a claim up to 14 days after your period of self-isolation.
+If eligible, you can submit a claim up to 28 days after the first date you are told to self-isolate.

 Before applying, you will need:

 - your 8 character NHS Test and Trace account ID (found on your notification from NHS Test and Trace, asking you to self-isolate)